charutiwari04/tournament-swiss/README.md

 ## Steps Involved in completing the project
 1. Create the Database Schema.
 2. Create Tables which follow the relational database normal forms.
+3. Write various python code for:

+    a.  connecting to the database.

+    b.
+Manipulating the database by using SELECT or DELETE or INSERT SQL queries.

-3. Write various python code for connecting to the database, Manipulating the database and also login for pairing the players according to swiss tournament rules.
+    c.
+Logic for pairing the players according to Swiss tournament rules.

 ## Skills involved
 1. Python